armycreator/armycreator-website/README.md

 More information ?
 [See here (in french)](https://www.armycreator.net/forum/viewtopic.php?f=4&t=6869)

 ## Contribute / Hack ?
 Want to hack / contribute ?
-See [this repository](https://github.com/armycreator/containers)
+See [the documentation](https://armycreator.github.io/doc/)